Logo

 A Scroll Engine Implementation MUST:

-• Allow user impulses to override or modify the current target position.
+• Allow user impulses to override or modify the current target position, including in configurations where the engine is the programmatic scroll authority.

 • Stop, pause, or alter ongoing motion accordingly, rather than ignoring user attempts to stop or reverse the motion.

-Engines MUST NOT create non-cancelable, non-interruptible scroll loops that continue in spite of user input intended to stop or reverse them.
+Engines MUST NOT create non-cancelable, non-interruptible scroll loops that continue in spite of user input intended to stop or reverse them, including loops initiated or extended by scroll programs.

 Architecture Overview (informative)